joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 was still in a lot of pain, they actually *doubled* the volume of air I was able to breathe.

-This turns out to be critical for the recovery process.
-The idea of the pleurodesis is that the surgeon thoroughly scars the lung and then the scar tissue grows between the lung and the chest wall to hold the lung up the next time a collapse happens.
-But in order to get the scar tissue to grow to the chest wall the lung needs to be pressed up against the chest wall, which means that taking in deep breaths is crucial.
-As you might imagine, having your lung scrubbed with steel wool and scarred with doxycycline does not exactly make it easy to take deep breaths.
-Nevertheless, after the surgery I was told to breathe as deeply as I could every six minutes.
+This turns out to be crucial for the recovery process.
+The idea of the pleurodesis is that the surgeon thoroughly aggravates the lung and then scar tissue grows between the lung and the chest wall to hold the lung up the next time a collapse happens.
+But in order to get the scar tissue to grow to the chest wall the lung needs to be pressed right up against the chest wall.
+This means that taking in deep breaths is imperative.
+But as you might imagine, having your lung scrubbed with steel wool and scarred with doxycycline does not exactly make it easy to breathe deep.
+Nevertheless, after the surgery I was instructed to do breathing exercises every six minutes.

 To help you out with this, the hospital will give you a little plastic device to keep called an incentive spirometer.
 The incentive spirometer is a graduated